 Ticks in United States

 200 tick reports from the United States area.
+2% of reports involve bites.

 View on full interactive map